nightbot13/TUBES-2-BERKOM/README.md

 1. Navigation: Use the Arrow Keys (⬆️ ⬇️) to navigate menus and Enter to select.
 2. Input:
    <ul>
-     <li>Date: Type "hari ini" for today, or use format DD/MM/YYYY.</li>
+     <li>Date: You can type "hari ini" for today or just press enter, or use format DD/MM/YYYY.</li>
      <li>Nominal: Enter numbers only (no dots or commas).</li>
    </ul>
 3. Autocomplete: When typing a location/subject, the app suggests previous entries to save time.